stevedonovan/openai.nu/readme.md

 `gpt-4.1` (the best non-reasoning model) is much faster, but a bit stupid compared to `gpt-5` which will think things through.
-But it can do pretty well, especially if we aren't asking complicated questions:
+But it can do pretty well, especially if we aren't asking complicated questions.
+(I'm personally currently defaulting to `gpt-4.1` unless the problem requires harder thinking.)

 ```nushell
 > ask 'Give me a command to run a given command over all markdown files in a directory' -m gpt-4.1